Diksha2208/Git_Exercise/README.md

 **Testing**

-I used Jest for unit testing and
+I used Jest for unit testing